bit0fun/Senior_Design/README.md

 While using an existing ISA may have reduced development time, using a custom ISA provides us with full understanding of the implementation.
 Instead of spending time sifting through existing  ISAs' (usually poor) documentation and learning what design decisions the creators have made, we can instead put time into developing our own system and then take less time in writing software as we developed the system from the ground up.

 The reason why we chose to use the Fusion-Core ISA specifically, is the added bonus of expandability to the ISA.
 The Fusion-Core ISA allows for custom instruction additions, which are called Co-Processors in the specification, with the added bonus of forwards and backwards binary compatibility.
 In designs that require high reliability that will be implemented for long periods of time, this amount of customization and compatibility is certainly advantageous.

+### What is the estimated cost of manufacture?
+For one-off prototypes, we have been quoted at around $1.6k, for a 1 month turn-key operation.
+In the event that we were to manufacture this design in quantities larger than 1,000 , we could reduce materials costs to approximately $120 or less per unit.